- Written by Dr.Mehmet Demircioglu

 Yes.
 A patient may blame local anesthetic when the reaction came from an antibiotic, painkiller, disinfectant, latex, sedative, or another medicine.
 If the old procedure included several drugs, the record becomes even more important.

-If your reaction was linked to antibiotics, the more specific guide is antibiotic allergies before FUE.
-If the question is about taking Xanax, Valium, or another calming medicine before surgery, read sedation and anxiety medication before hair transplant before combining assumptions.
+If your reaction was linked to antibiotics, antibiotic allergies before FUE are a separate planning issue.
+If the question is about taking Xanax, Valium, or another calming medicine before surgery, sedation and anxiety medication before hair transplant should be planned before combining assumptions.

 Do not hide medications, supplements, or allergy labels because you want the procedure to go ahead.
 The clinic can only plan safely with the real list.
-The broader medication page at medication before hair transplant explains why even familiar tablets can matter.
+Even familiar tablets can matter in medication before hair transplant planning.

 Details to send before booking